 34-year-old Peter is one of Maják's most reserved residents.
 While not one to show much emotion, Peter still has a deep attachment with Maják, the place he calls home.

 A man of few words, Peter always plans his schedule marked by pictures.
-He loves his art therapy sessions and can't help but enjoy outdoor activities such as visits in nature, walking in galleries, and horse-riding.
+He loves his art therapy sessions and can't help but enjoy outdoor activities such as visits to nature, walking in galleries, and horse-riding.
 In his free time, he can be found watching comedy TV, doing simple math, and playing games.
 Despite, or perhaps because of, his visual and auditory impairment, he is bestowed with a good memory that can memorize his experience through an imaginative perception of the outer world.
 Such a gift is expressed in several creations of his.